ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 Some encoders, because of their inner workings, may reguire additional parameters to be specified in order to obtain one representation for each element of the sequence.
 For instance the `parallel_cnn` encoder, by default pools and flattens the sequence dimension and then passes the flattened vector through fully connected layers, so in order to obtain the full tesnor one has to specify `reduce_output: None`.

-equence input feature parameters areequence input feature parameters are
+Sequence input feature parameters areequence input feature parameters are

 - `encoder` (default ``parallel_cnn``): the name of the encoder to use to encode the sequence.
 The available ones are  `embed`, `parallel_cnn`, `stacked_cnn`, `stacked_parallel_cnn`, `rnn` and `cnnrnn`.
 - `tied_weights` (default `None`): name of the input feature to tie the weights the encoder with.
 It needs to be the name of a feature of the same type and with the same encoder parameters.